-The second part of our proposal recognises the need to turn such policies into legal provisions, as has been done in the French 2016 law for a Digital Republic Act [23], by setting up the legal framework for open access to scholarly communication 19 and creating thereby a new right for researchers, where authors can give open access to copies of their publications even if they have granted the copyright to a publisher.
-This law also sets the legal framework for open data and goes along with a Décret [9] to list the licenses that should be used for data and software 20.
-Other licenses are possible, but there is an homologation process to be applied 21.
+The second part of our proposal recognises the need to turn such policies into legal provisions, as has been done in the French 2016 law for a Digital Republic Act (Loi n.
+2016-1321 pour une République numérique, 2016), by setting up the legal framework for open access to scholarly communication24 and creating thereby a new right for researchers, where authors can give open access to copies of their publications even if they have granted the copyright to a publisher.
+This law also sets the legal framework for open data and goes along with a Décret (Décret n.
+2017-638, 2017) to list the licenses that should be used for data and software25.
+Other licenses are possible, but there is an approval process to be applied26.

-This French law has been followed by a policy document, the Plan national pour la science ouverte published by the Ministère de l'Enseignement supérieur, de la Recherche et de l'Innovation.
+This French law has been followed by a policy document, the National plan for Open Science published by the Ministère de l'Enseignement supérieur, de la Recherche et de l'Innovation (MESRI, 2018).
 This plan contains three main axes dedicated to publication's open access, research open data and a sustainable, European and international dynamic framework.
-Each axis establishes three mesures, including:
+Each axis establishes three measures, including: